yua10/rock_paper_Scissors/week-1/version-control/version-control-exercise/README.md

 - **Integration with different skills**
   - Modular development allows different team members to work on different features which suit their skill set and experience

+### Interpersonal Skills during Projects

+Whilst practicing these skills keep in mind, these are developing the behaviours and techniques we expect you to use whilst in your teams during both projects.

 ### Instructions:

 **Create GitHub Repository:**